elegantapp/pwa-workshop-angular-firebase/README.md

 ![Static launch screen images](https://cdn-images-1.medium.com/max/1600/1*hKRjSlhCNrFMo0ut_O9RBg.png)

-You need to create static images in different sizes for different devices.
+We need to create static images in different sizes for different devices, so we just did it with `npm run resources` command.
 Here’s a list of devices and their resolutions: https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/launch-screen/#static-launch-screen-images-not-recommended

 Add the following code to the `index.html` file of your PWA.